-Just imagine, a whole day of shooting without giving one direction or instruction – documentary photographers’ heaven!
-And I would be doing something for my community at the same time – very exciting!
+Imagine, a whole day of shooting without giving one direction or instruction – documentary photographers’ heaven!
+And, doing something for my community at the same time – very exciting!

 The light was gorgeous (as documentary photographer I often shoot at less desirable times of day – which is fine, but this worked so well for the occasion!) and the colours blended just perfectly with everything around me.
 I found myself standing in the middle of the crowd (with my Canon 5D miii and Canon 100mm macro lens – an unusual choice for me since I LOVE my Canon 35mm L lens for documentary work) as the atmosphere grew more and more exciting.

 Everywhere I was pointing my lens, amazing moments were happening.
 The crowd was responding to the music like I couldn’t believe and the air felt almost tangible.
 I was feeling the vibe and started clicking away.